Offense and O-line analysis - Bye week

 But more importantly, these players are great for a scheme that utilize these players' strengths and are playing in a scheme and with a QB that hide the weaknesses.
 Kyler's running ability, elusiveness and his significantly improved pocket presence makes this O-line better than the talent suggest.

-Especially the interior line would not rate as highly in a very different scheme, which is the reason e.g. Brown is playing as good as he is far out-producing his salary and career as a journeyman.
+Especially the interior line would not rate as highly in a very different scheme, which is the reason e.g. Brown is playing as good and he is far out-producing his salary and career as a journeyman.
 Brown, Froholdt, Hernandez and Colon ALL are having their highest rated season so far (while being starters)

 But overall.
 This unit is playing better than any O-line I can remember in my 20+ years as a Cardinals fan.
 The O-line have always seemed to be a weakness for this club and it's no longer the case.